Strandgaard96/dotfiles/readme.rst

 My tools
 ---------
-Useful tools for linux commandline that I use.
+Useful tools for linux commandline that are incredibly useful.

 - bat_ - A cat(1) clone with wings
 - exa_ - A Modern replacement for ls